 Crossed eyes (strabismus).
 This is when the eyes don’t line up.
 One or both eyes don’t

 seem to be looking in the same direction.
-It is also called wandering eye.
+It's also called wandering eye.

 Pain, swelling, or redness around the eyes.

-Treatment for retinoblastoma may include 1 or more of the following:
+Treatment for retinoblastoma may include one or more of the following:

 Surgery (removal of the eyeball which may be followed up with an artificial eye implant)

 Heat treatment (uses extreme heat directed toward cancer cells)